Scaling limits of random outerplanar maps with independent link-weights: A bijection between outerplanar maps and decorated trees

-The decomposition of outerplanar maps that we are going to develop is best treated using the language of analytic combinatorics by Flajolet and Sedgewick \cite{MR2483235} or combinatorial species by Joyal \cite{MR633783}.
+The bijective encoding of outerplanar maps we are going to describe is best treated using the language of analytic combinatorics by Flajolet and Sedgewick \cite{MR2483235}, or combinatorial species by Joyal \cite{MR633783}.

 Let $\cM^{\text{out}}$ denote the class of rooted simple outerplanar maps and $\cC^{\text{out}}$ the class of rooted non-separable simple outerplanar maps, both times with vertices as atoms.
 Moreover, let $\cM_*^{\text{out}}$ and $\cC_*^{\text{out}}$ denote the corresponding classes in which the root vertex does not contribute to the total number of vertices (and is hence depicted as a $*$-vertex in illustrations).

+In a similar way as for graphs (see for example Chapter 3.1 in Diestel's book \cite{MR2744811}), we may call a submap of a planar map $M$ a {\em block}, if it is non-separable and inclusion maximal with this property.
+Any two distinct blocks may intersect in at most one vertex, because otherwise their union would also be non-separable.
+Moreover, each edge of $M$ is a non-separable submap and hence contained in a unique block.
+Any non-separable simple outerplanar map with at least $3$ vertices has a unique Hamilton cycle given by the boundary of the outer face.
+Hence the class $\cC^{\text{out}}$ consists of edge-rooted dissections of polygons and the map consisting of two vertices connected by a root edge.